natalieagus/50033/docs/02-babies/animation.md

 ### Animation Event

-We can create animation events on animation clips, which will eventually call designated functions as long as the signature matches (`void` return type, and accepting either of the parameters: `Float`, `Int`, `String`, or `Object`).
+We can create animation events on animation clips, of which we can **subscribe** a callback from a script **attached** to the GameObject where that animator is added to, as long as the signature matches (`void` return type, and accepting either of the parameters: `Float`, `Int`, `String`, or `Object`).

 :::caution
 As stated in the [documentation](https://docs.unity3d.com/Manual/AnimationEventsOnImportedClips.html), make sure that any **GameObject** which uses this animation in its animator has a corresponding script attached that contains a **function** with a matching event name.
+If you wish to call other functions in other script, you need to create a **custom** animation event tool script.
+You will learn more about this in Week 3.
 :::

 For instance, let's say we want to play a sound effect whenever Mario jumps.
 First, create the following global variable and function in `PlayerMovement.cs`: